I am a non-binary, genderfluid yoga instructor based in Roxbury, NJ. I teach Vinyasa, Slow Flow, Prenatal, and Restorative styles.

 My Yoga Journey

 I originally came to yoga for the unique workout.
-I was a runner, but I had a bad knee from a torn ACL in high school Although I had had surgery a decade before, it still bothered me, so I was looking for something that would challenge me but not aggravate my injury.
+I was a runner, but I had a bad knee from a torn ACL in high school.
+Although I had had surgery more than a decade before, it still bothered me periodically, so I was looking for something that would challenge me but not aggravate my injury.
 I decided to try yoga with some friends at a brewery in Vermont when on a 30th birthday celebration weekend.
 I had learned sun Salutations from my sister when I was in middle school, but as that was the only thing I knew about yoga, it wasn’t an easy class- but I loved it!
 I knew I had found the challenge I was looking for.

 After that, my husband and I started to take yoga classes at our gym every Saturday and Sunday.
 I left every class feeling not only that I had worked out, but also renewed.
 It helped me to deal with the stresses of teaching.
-It was a source of strength throughout my pregnancy (and labor) as well as a way to decompress as a new mom.
+It was a source of strength throughout my pregnancy (and labor) as well as a way to decompress as a new parent.